Wednesday, October 1, 5:30-9 p.m.

 For people who live, work, volunteer, go to school, or worship in the Austin community on the West Side of Chicago.

-Doors open at 5:30 p.m. for dinner bites from three local Austin chefs, cider, s’mores and tabling activities by community organizations focused on health, food, culinary arts and small business resources.
+Doors open at 5:30 p.m. for dinner bites from three local Austin chefs, cider, s’mores, garden tours, and tabling activities by community organizations focused on health, food, culinary arts and small business resources.

 We’ll watch two short films with popcorn.
-After the film, hear a panel of West Side health and food experts talk about being a restaurant owner in Austin.
+After the film, hear a panel on “Supporting Austin: Building Local Food Businesses”

 NEW!
-Youth ages 14-25 who watch “Can Food Be Political?” this evening will be eligible to enter the “Verses & Vittles: A Lyrical Slam Experience with a Taste of Culinary & Wellness” Learn more here
+For youth ages 14-25.
+CASH PRIZES!
+Watch this 11-min film: “Can Food Be Political?”
+Then create a 2-min rap, spoken word, lyric or poem and enter the “Verses & Vittles: A Lyrical Slam Experience with a Taste of Culinary & Wellness”.

 Volunteering